 My approach works well if you:

-- Grew up in an organized religion, but aren’t affiliated as adults
+- Grew up in organized religion, but you’re not affiliated as an adult

-- Grew up in a “religious light” or a secular household
+- Grew up in a “religious light” or secular household

-- Are in interfaith/intercultural relationships or relationships where only one parent feels connected to their culture or religion of origin
+- Are in an interfaith/intercultural relationship or a relationship where only one parent feels connected to their culture or religion of origin

-- Want their kids to feel loved, acknowledged, and supported by community AND feel empathy with a desire to contribute to the greater world they live in
+- Want your kids to feel loved, acknowledged, and supported by community and also be empathic with a desire to contribute to the greater world they live in

 I offer an initial phone consultation to interested families, where we determine your needs and develop a plan for creating a ceremony that feels comfortable, meaningful, and completely your own.
 Please contact me for more information.
 Fees vary depending on the scale of the event and the level of support you are looking for.